jloucel/Elm/README.md

       ((p1, p12, p31),(p12, p2, p23),(p31, p23, p3))
 ```

-This function then will pull out the points of the passed triangle, find the middle point of side of the triangle, and then generate a tuple of three new triangles.
+This function then will pull out the points of the passed triangle, find the middle point of each side of the triangle, and then generate a tuple of three new triangles.
 At this step we can now recur across each of the sub triangles and the whole process can basically repeat infinitely, though at order 10 we are already generating just under 60,000 triangles!
 At each recursive step we also pass a decremented order to genManyTriangles.
 In this way we are able to build up the list of all triangles needed to fill the Sierpenski triangle at a given order.

 Hopefully this walk-through gives you a solid entry point for beginning functional programming with Elm!
 Happy Coding!